BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail-experience-pro/_index.md

 ---
-title: "Mail Experience Plus"
+title: "Mail Experience Pro"
 date: 2020-02-28T10:08:56+09:00
 description:
 draft: false
 collapsible: true
 weight: 1
 ---
-### Connector 365 Mail Experience Plus Online Help
+### Connector 365 Mail Experience Pro Online Help

-Here you will find all the help and learning resources, for our Microsoft AppSource Mail Experience Plus App.
+Here you will find all the help and learning resources, for our Microsoft AppSource Mail Experience Pro App.

 Just use either the bottom or left navigation menu.